-IDOT projects are typically implemented in three distinct phases.
+IDOT projects are typically implemented in three distinct stages.

-Phase I is often referred to as the preliminary engineering and environmental studies.
+The planning stage is often referred to as the preliminary engineering and environmental studies.
 It involves analyzing existing and future conditions, defining the Purpose and Need for an improvement, and developing and evaluating improvement alternatives.
-Phase I concludes with the selection of the preferred alternative, which is anticipated to complete 2020.
+The planning stage concludes with the selection of the preferred alternative, which is anticipated to complete 2020.

-Phase II is the contract plan preparation and land acquisition stage.
-During this phase, plans are developed and any necessary right of way is acquired.
+The design stage is the contract plan preparation and land acquisition stage.
+During this stage, plans are developed, and any necessary right of way is acquired.

-When all Phase II activities are complete and funding for construction is secured, we begin Phase III - project construction!
-This is the phase which is most visible to the public.
+When all design activities are complete and funding for construction is secured, we begin project construction!
+This is the stage which is most visible to the public.

-Funding for Phase II and Phase III have been identified which means it is included in the Department's FY 2020-2025 Proposed Highway Improvement Program.
+Funding for the design and construction stages have been identified which means it is included in the Department's FY 2021-2026 Proposed Highway Improvement Program.
 Current engineering efforts are targeted to enable a contract letting in the later years of the multi-year program contingent upon plan readiness, land acquisition, and funding availability through future annual legislative appropriations.